 If you get a sore throat, wrap a wool scarf around your neck before bed, and put on a nightcap.
 Keeping your head and neck warm will keep the blood flow to your head and neck, allowing your own immune system to flush away the virus.

 10. Use herbs and Essential oils to help fight a cold or the flu

-This safe and effective immune boosting tincture from The Herbal Academy has rosehips, elderberries, calendula, ginger, and orange peel.
+This safe and effective immune-boosting elixir.
 Make some and keep it on hand.

 Make some Fire Cider and drink it liberally to support your wellness.

 Bonus: Wash your hands to help Avoid the Flu